Commercial transfer duty

 4. Baker Pty Ltd buys an old warehouse with the intention of converting it into an apartment tower and shopping complex.

-- 90 days after the transaction date; or
+- within 90 days of the transaction date for commercial transactions, or